 The terms beecentric and apicentric mean putting honeybees (Apis mellifera) first.
-Apicentric beekeeping is an approach to beekeeping that first and foremost focusses on the needs and natural behavior of bees.
+Apicentric beekeeping is an approach to beekeeping that first and foremost focusses on the needs and natural behaviour of bees.
 The ultimate goal is that happy, healthy bees are the most productive bees.
 Here’s a post I put together on the various aspect of the Beecentric Hive called “What Is The Beecentric Hive?”

-- over-wintering honeybees on their one honey.
+- Over-wintering honeybees on their one honey.

-- using natural foundation and cell size.
+- Using natural foundation and cell size.

-How does the Beecentric Hive “work with” bees?
+How does the Beecentric Hive “work with bees”?

 How does the Beecentric Hive compare to Warre and Langstroth hives?